jamesbell1991/WellcomeVaccines/README.md

 # WellcomeVaccines

-This project analyses data from the Wellcome Trust 2018 Global Monitor, looking at factors associated with childhood vaccination.
+This project analyses data from the Wellcome Trust 2018 Global Monitor, specifically looking at factors associated with childhood vaccination.